Click image to enlarge

 Hat Rock is located within Oregon's Hat Rock State Park.

-The basalt monolith was passed by the Lewis and Clark Expedition on their journey down the Columbia, and today is one of the few remaining sites not under the waters of Lake Wallula, the reservoir behind the
+Hat Rock was seen in 1805 by the Lewis and Clark Expedition on their journey down the Columbia.
+Today it is one of the few distinctive sites seen by Lewis and Clark not under the waters of Lake Wallula, the reservoir behind the

 McNary Dam.
 On October 19, 1805, after leaving their camp near Spring Gulch Creek, Captain Clark wrote in his journal: